-Configure a remote interpreter using Vagrant
+Configure an interpreter using Vagrant

 Ensure that the following prerequisites are met (outside of PyCharm):